daniel-rudrich/Py-Stream/README.md

 `xhost local:`

+Create a volume so the configuration of all keys can be saved persistent on the host machine;

+`docker volume create streamdeck-db`

 Then, the docker image can be run:

-`Sudo docker run -t -i -p 8000:8000 --privileged -v /dev/bus/usb:/dev/bus/usb  -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY streamdeck-application`
+`Sudo docker run -t -i -p 8000:8000 --privileged -v /dev/bus/usb:/dev/bus/usb  -v streamdeck-db:/usr/local/streamdeck-application/src -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY streamdeck-application`

 **Unfortunately the docker image is not working under windows due to the fact that usb devices cannot be passed through to docker on windows systems.
 See [this issue](https://github.com/docker/for-win/issues/3926) in the docker repository for reference.**